jhudson8/react-backbone/tutorials/event-driven-app/README.md

-This is a simple progressive tutorial to get familiar with some of react-backbone event handling capabilities.
+This is a progressive tutorial to get familiar with some of react-backbone event handling capabilities.

 ### Running the examples